RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 1. **Prerequisites**:
    - Ensure you have a Drupal 11 site set up.

-   - Make sure you have nstalled Drush (Drupal’s command-line tool).
+   - Make sure you have installed Drush (Drupal’s command-line tool).
 This Drupal 11 CD/CI with DDEV template automatically puts it in place for your DDEV local environment when you should be doing all your work.
      ```bash
      composer require drush/drush
      ```